Dr. Greene’s take on sleep and obesity in children…

 - Avoid the wrong wavelengths of artificial light after sunset.

 - Remove distracting display screens from kids’ bedrooms.

 Good sleep is central to good health – and to a thriving mind and body.
-Providing kids a good sleep environment is a powerful, lasting gift.Taveras EM, Gillman, MW, Peña MM, Redline SL, Rifas-Shiman SL.
+Providing kids a good nighttime environment is a powerful, lasting gift.Taveras EM, Gillman, MW, Peña MM, Redline SL, Rifas-Shiman SL.
 Chronic Sleep Curtailment and Adiposity.
 Pediatrics.
 Jun 2014.
 133;1013.
 NOTE: Dr. Greene is on the Scientific Advisory Board of Lighting Science.

 Sign up now for a delightful weekly email with insights for the whole family.
 Plus Dr. Greene's FREE Top 5 Wellness Tips For 2017.